 It is important to note, however, that a parent’s Family Tax Benefit will be calculated on the basis of what the child assessment would have been had the agreement not applied.

-Parties are able to terminate a Binding Child Support Agreement by a written agreement (entering into a new Binding Child Support Agreement) with each party obtaining and executing a Certificate of Independent Legal Advice or by way of application to a court pursuant to section 136 of the Child Support (Assessment) Act 1989.
+Parties are able to terminate a Binding Child Support Agreement by a written agreement (entering into a new Binding Child Support Agreement) with each party obtaining and executing a Certificate of Independent Legal Advice or by way of application to a court under section 136 of the Child Support (Assessment) Act 1989.

 With Limited Child Support Agreements parties are not required to obtain legal advice or execute a Certificate of Independent Legal Advice.
 Limited Child Support Agreements can only be in place once an administrative assessment has been determined.
 They will only be accepted if the amount payable pursuant to the Limited Child Support Agreement is equal to or greater from the amount of the administrative assessment.
 Limited Child Support Agreements are able to be varied or terminated by the parties entering into a new Limited Child Support Agreement or a Binding Child Support Agreement.

 Either parent is able to terminate a Limited Child Support Agreement if the amount payable pursuant to the Limited Child Support Agreement is more than 15% different to the administrative assessment issued.
 Limited Child Support Agreements can be terminated by either party after three years or at any time by order of the court.